Home Rangers

 Do I need a professional to install a smart thermostat?

-Professional installation is recommended when the wiring is unclear, the system uses multiple stages, heat pumps, dual fuel, zoning, humidifiers, dehumidifiers, or there is no clear C-wire.
-Incorrect wiring or setup can damage controls or leave the HVAC system operating incorrectly.
+Professional installation is recommended when wiring is unclear, the system uses multiple stages, heat pumps, dual fuel, zoning, humidifiers, dehumidifiers, or there is no clear C wire.
+Incorrect wires, unlabeled wires, or wrong terminals can damage controls or leave the HVAC system operating incorrectly.

 What smart thermostat brands can Home Rangers install?